inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 ---
-title: "Get species checklist data from GBIF via rgbif"
+title: "Get species checklist data from GBIF with rgbif"
-description: "How to use rgbif function name_usage() to get checklist datasets from GBIF"
+description: "How to use rgbif function `name_usage()` to get species checklist data from GBIF as well as some other rgbif tips."
 authors: [damianooldoni]
-date: 2022-12-9
+date: 2022-12-09
 categories: ["r"]
 tags: ["api", "webservice", "r", "gbif", "biodiversity"]
 output: